 - Maine’s version of the code has been adjusted, to meet Maine-specific issues, by a stakeholder board that includes home builders and others.
 (For example, it does not require residential sprinklers, and allows for locally cut, “unstamped” lumber.)

-- Towns with more than 2,000 people (an additional 93 towns) have until July, 2012 before they need to begin to enforce the code (see below).
+- Towns with more than 4,000 people had until July, 2012 before they needed to begin to enforce the code (see below).

 - Towns with less than 2,000 people—more than 350 towns—never have to do any enforcement.

 - Builders and contractors know their trade and many are already familiar with these codes.
 Some builders will need to brush up on techniques, but improvements needed (such as foundation insulation) are not complex.
 Adjusting to some changes in practice can be unsettling, but it doesn’t make those changes bad and the code only requires widely accepted, well-established practices.

 - Maine’s code law provides more flexibility for municipal enforcement than any other state.